-You may distribute application workbooks to end users with any variant or even for both.
+You can distribute application workbooks to end users with any variant or even for both.

-Business users may change query lists quickly using the Query List group button that opens the same dialog box.
+Business users can change query lists quickly using the Query List group button that opens the same dialog box.

 An additional ASP.NET application allows getting and editing data online on desktops, tablets, and smartphones.

 The web application uses the same settings as the Excel application with the SaveToDB add-in, except the conditional formatting.
-You may customize formatting using CSS styles.
+You can customize formatting using CSS styles.

 We have discussed working with forms above.
 Below we will discuss configuring forms.

-As a business analyst, you may create and configure as many forms as your company need.
+As a business analyst, you can create and configure as many forms as your company need.